swivelscheduler/swivelscheduler.com/index.md

 ---
 title: Home
+description: Make planning your sessions easy & automatic.
+View your schedule on any device.
+Never forget a goal again.
+layout: home
 intro_heading: Automate Your Speech Therapy Planning
 intro_subtitle: Make planning your sessions easy & automatic.
 View your schedule on any device.
 Never forget a goal again.